MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_xyfocustransferringfromprimaryview.md

 ## -remarks

+Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).

 Designate the focus target when navigating from the input pane to a UI element in your application.

 ## -examples